xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

      RTS
 ```

-All  of  this  can  be   handled  by  changes  to  LoadParam  and
+All  of  this  can  be   handled  by  changes  to  `LoadParam`  and
-StoreParam:
+`StoreParam`:

 ```delphi
 {--------------------------------------------------------------}